teambit/bit/README.md

 Learning from what iTunes did for music sharing in the post CD-Rom, we decided to build a tool that will make managed code sharing as fast and simple as copy-pasting.

-The key to Bit’s capabilities lies in its ability to decouple the representation of shard code from the project’s file system.
+The key to Bit’s capabilities lies in its ability to decouple the representation of shared code from the project’s file system.
 This allows the tracking of source code even when implemented and sourced in different repositories.
 By integrating with the existing Git / NPM ecosystem, Bit helps to smooth the code sharing workflow and makes it easier to make and sync changes across your codebase.

 You can use Bit to share code from a single repository (monorepo) or to share and sync code between multiple repositories in your project’s codebase, and even between projects.

-After using it for over a year, and after being used by more teams and communities every day, we welcome you to join and use Bit for your work or take part in its development.
+After using it for over a year, and seeing it used by more teams and communities every day, we welcome you to join and use Bit for your work or take part in its development.

 You can learn more on our [website](https://bitsrc.io) and [blog](https://blog.bitsrc.io/).